Blink-182: Early releases and touring (1995–1998)

 The band became a mainstay at local all-ages venue Soma during their early years.

 The heart of the local independent music scene was Cargo Records, which offered to sign the band on a "trial basis", with help from O, guitarist for local punk band Fluf, and Brahm Goodis, a friend of the band whose father was president of the label.
 Hoppus was the only member to sign the contract, as DeLonge was at work at the time and Raynor was still a minor.
 The band recorded their debut album—Cheshire Cat, released in February 1995—in three days at Westbeach Recorders in Los Angeles, fueled by both new songs and re-recordings of songs from previous demos.
 "M+M's", the band's first single, garnered local radio airplay from 91X, and Cargo offered the band a small budget to film a music video for it.
 Meanwhile, the record also drew the attention of Irish band Blink.
 Unwilling to engage in a legal battle, the band agreed to change their name.
 Cargo gave the band a week, but the trio put off the decision for more than two afterward.
-Eventually, Cargo called the trio, demanding that they "change the name or [we'll] change it for you", after which the band decided on a random number, 182.
+Eventually, Cargo called the trio, demanding that they "change the name or [we'll] change it for you", after which the band decided on a random number, 182..
+The number 182 was decided one night when Tom and Mark were skateboarding in Poway.
+Mark rode up and said, “How about 182?
+We just put that on the end there.”
+Tom asked, “Why 182?” and Mark responded, “I don’t know, it’s kind of a cool number.”

 The band soon hired a manager, Rick DeVoe, who had worked with larger bands such as NOFX, Pennywise and the Offspring.
 In addition, the group drew the attention of Rick and Jean Bonde of the Tahoe booking agency, who were responsible for "spreading the name of the band far and wide".
 In late 1995, the trio embarked on their first national tour, promoting the surf video Good Times with Unwritten Law, Sprung Monkey and 7 Seconds.
 Good Times was directed by filmmaker Taylor Steele, who was a friend of DeVoe.
 In preparation for the trek, the band members purchased their own tour van, which they nicknamed the Millennium Falcon.
 The Good Times tour extended outside the States with a leg in Australia; the trio were financially unable to go, but Pennywise's members paid for their plane tickets.
 Fletcher Dragge, guitarist of Pennywise, believed in the band strongly.
 He demanded that Kevin Lyman, founder of the traveling rock-based Warped Tour, sign the band for its 1996 iteration, predicting they would become "gigantic".
 That year, the band toured heavily, with several domestic shows on and off the Warped Tour, trips to Canada and Japan, and more Australian dates.
 Australia was particularly receptive to the band and their humorous stage antics, which gained the band a reputation, but also made them ostracized and considered a joke.